Stonewalling In Relationships: Signs, Types & How To Fix It!

 Is Stonewalling Always Abusive?

-For example, if one partner routinely shuts down conversations to avoid accountability or to punish the other, this is a red flag that shouldn’t be ignored.
+If a partner consistently shuts down conversations to avoid accountability or punish the other, it’s a serious red flag.
+This behavior shouldn’t be ignored.

-Stonewalling can also be a form of gaslighting, where the stonewaller makes their partner doubt their own experiences and feelings, leading to confusion and self-doubt.
+Stonewalling can also act as gaslighting.
+It causes the other person to question their experiences and feelings, leading to confusion and self-doubt.

 How to Address Stonewalling in Your Relationship